amwolff/oa/README.md

 [![Screenshot](screenshot.png "https://autobusy.olsztyn.pl")](https://autobusy.olsztyn.pl)

 It has modular microservice architecture divided into front/back-end.
-Main part of this infrastructure is the data harvester service and a Postgres instance.
+Main part of this infrastructure is the _dataharvester_ service and a Postgres instance.

 ## Build & Run
 In order to start a dockerized instance locally, you need to obtain session cookie and build services from source.